 Current diabetes treatments on the market and in development all treat symptoms only, without addressing fundamentally the underlying beta-cell degeneration which keeps progressing at a steady rate.
 Hence, the key patient need in diabetes is durability, i.e. how to prevent the increase in dose and addition of multiple therapies.

-reMYND’s lead diabetes program ReS39 sustains and even doubles the endogenous insulin production capacity of the pancreas by restoring beta-cell function in as well T1DM as T2DM animal models through mitigating the formation of oxidative stress.
+reMYND’s lead diabetes program ReS39 doubles the endogenous insulin production capacity of the pancreas by restoring beta-cell function in as well T1DM as T2DM animal models.
 Hence, ReS39 provides as well fast symptomatic relief as durability in T2DM.
-And in T1DM, provided sufficient beta-cells remain to be re-functionalised.
-Moreover, ReS39 reduces liver weight and its triglyceride content, making it also relevant for NASH.
+In addition, ReS39 reduces liver weight and its triglyceride content.

 The program has a similar protective effect on dopamine producing neurons in animal models of Parkinson’s disease (PD), the most common motor disorder, typically affecting the aged 65+ population.

 reMYND and Novo Nordisk will develop this program further together.